vladimir-shcherbakov/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmDiagnosticSetting.md

 ```

 ### -WorkspaceId
-The Id of the workspace
+The Azure resource ID of the Log Analytics workspace to which data should be sent.

 ```yaml
 Type: String